 To install a Veeam Backup & Replication update, perform the following steps:

-The script installing Veeam Backup & Replication Updates must be run with elevated privileges (run as Administrator).
+The script that installs Veeam Backup & Replication updates must be run with elevated privileges (run as Administrator).

-- Download the installation archive for the Veeam Backup & Replication Update from https://www.veeam.com/updates.html.
+- Download the installation archive for the Veeam Backup & Replication update from the Latest Updates page.

 - Extract the executable file from the downloaded archive.

-- Save the extacted file locally on the backup server where you plan to install the update, or place it in a network shared folder.
+- Save the extracted file locally on the backup server where you plan to install the update, or place it in a network shared folder.

 The command has the following parameters:

 Specifies a path to the update installation file on the backup server or in a network shared folder.

 Sets the user interface level to “no”, which means no user interaction is needed during installation.

 Suppresses reboot if reboot is required during the Veeam Backup & Replication update installation.

 Specifies a full path to the log file for the Veeam Backup & Replication update installation.

 Specifies if you want Veeam Backup & Replication to automatically upgrade existing components in the backup infrastructure.
 Veeam Backup & Replication performs automatic upgrade after the Veeam Backup Service is started on the backup server.